COUNCILLOR SEÁN WOODWARD’S ACHIEVEMENTS

 Campaigned successfully for mains gas to be installed in Burridge.

 Intimately involved in the planning consent and conditions for the NATS Swanwick Air Traffic Control Centre which brought about the preservation of the Bursledon Brickworks as well as producing Swanwick Lakes Nature Reserve and providing pavements the whole length of Swanwick Lane.
-The alternative scheme was for a large business park.
+The alternative scheme was for a large industrial estate.

 Resisted housebuilding on the Coldeast Hospital site for decades until a proper plan could be produced which saw the great majority of the countryside come into the ownership of Fareham Borough Council allowing a high-quality development on the site of the former hospital buildings as well as providing Coldeast Park and Holly Hill Leisure Centre, play area and sports pitches.
 Fought for the retention of Coldeast Mansion which has now been refurbished and opened to the public as an events and dining venue.

-Trees are incredibly important, and had blanket tree preservation orders placed on all trees on the Coldeast site as well as the lower reaches of Holly Hill Lane in Sarisbury Court
+Trees are incredibly important.
+Had blanket tree preservation orders placed on all trees on the Coldeast site as well as the lower reaches of Holly Hill Lane in Sarisbury Court

 Successfully achieved a 7.5 ton weight limit except for access on Swanwick Lane as well as a complete ban on 7.5 ton and above lorries passing between Yew Tree Drive and Botley Road.
-I also had traffic calming placed on Swanwick Lane, Yew Tree Drive, Sweethills Crescent and Botley Road.
+Also had traffic calming placed on Swanwick Lane, Yew Tree Drive, Sweethills Crescent and Botley Road.

-Proposed the designation of Sarisbury Green and Swanwick Shore as Conservation Areas and has worked hard to see improvements to the precious areas implemented over the years.
+Proposed the designation of Sarisbury Green and Swanwick Shore as Conservation Areas and has worked hard to see improvements to these precious areas implemented over the years.

 Worked hard with environmental health officers to finally eradicate the “Burridge Pong” which annoyed locals for many years and emanated from the former Vero poultry sheds.